developer-portal/content/tech/languages/perl/perl-modules.md

 However, note that binary modules installed this way may seemingly inexplicably break after upgrading to a newer Fedora release.
-The reason is perl doesn't maintain binary compatibility between major versions.
+The reason is Perl doesn't maintain binary compatibility between major versions.
 If this happens, remember to reinstall the local modules with: